BOARD OF DIRECTORS

 Mr. Lap, has an extensive educational background through studies at the Het Amsterdams Lyceum, Colloqium Doctum University of Amsterdam, University of Amsterdam Law School, Open University and University of Liverpool, and speaks fluent Dutch, English, French, and German.

-Robert Kane - CFO, Interim VP of Investor Relations, and Director
+Robert Kane - Chief Financial Officer and Director

 Mr. Kane wrote his first business plan in 1996.
 In 1998, he was hired at Ryan, Beck, and Company, which was bought by the 120-year-old, top ten, financial firm Stifel Nicolaus (NYSE: SF) as a registered representative.